plisewski/petstore-api-acceptance-tests/README.md

 # Petstore.Api.Tests.Acceptance

-This repository contains acceptance tests for the Petstore API, documented at https://petstore.swagger.io/.
+This repository contains acceptance tests for sample api called Petstore and hosted at https://petstore.swagger.io/.
 The tests are implemented using SpecFlow and RestSharp to interact with the API endpoints, ensuring they meet the expected functionalities.

 ### Example Test Scenarios